ysyk2021/self-improvement-with-ai-techniques-and-strategies-to-enhance-your-well-being/src/chapter-7-1.md

-# Use of AI-Powered Social Networks for Building Supportive Communities

 Building a supportive network is an important component of self-improvement and personal development.
 In this chapter, we will explore how AI-powered social networks can be used to build supportive communities.